drodsou/comp/README.md

 - SSR+hydration (.render in server + .define in client)
   - automatic server to client props passed via data-props base64-json
 - React via wc-react (https://github.com/nmetulev/wc-react) see example below
+- Vue, tested :props and @change, see info bellow

 Features
 - style only inyected in first instance of the tag, if several instances of a tag are created.